1990–91 Port Vale F.C. season: Second Division

+On 19 January, Vale recorded a 3–2 home victory over Portsmouth to end a run of poor form.
+Guy Whittingham put the visitors ahead following a mistake from Trevor Wood, then Neil Aspin scored his first goal for the club to equalise.
+Former Valiant Mark Chamberlain assisted Whittingham for another goal before late goals from Dean Glover and Beckford won the game.
 In February, Ronnie Jepson was sold to Preston North End for £80,000, having previously been loaned out to Peterborough United.
 Gary West also spent much of the season away from Vale Park, spending time on loan at Gillingham and Lincoln City (signing permanently for Lincoln at the end of the season for a £25,000 fee).
 All of the money raised from Jepson's sale went on bringing Dutchman Robin van der Laan to Burslem from Wageningen.
-Right-back Paul West also arrived for a £3,800 fee from non-league Alcester Town.
+Right-back Paul West also arrived for a £3,800 fee from non-League Alcester Town.
 In March, Gary Ford and £80,000 were traded to Mansfield Town in exchange for Kevin Kent.
 Also of note during this spell was a hat-trick for Beckford in a 3–0 win over Blackburn Rovers on 9 March, and a run of four goals in the final four games for Robbie Earle.
+Vale won their first away game in four months on 23 March, beating Charlton Athletic 1–0 at Selhurst Park; Van der Laan scored the goal, whilst Grew played excellently in goal and Porter played well in the absence of the injured Jeffers.
 Striker Brian Mills made his debut in a final day win over Swindon Town, and would later be picked for the England squad for the 1991 FIFA World Youth Championship.

-They finished in fifteenth place with 57 points, twelve points away from Middlesbrough in the play-offs, but nine points clear of relegated West Bromwich Albion.
+They finished in 15th place with 57 points, twelve points away from Middlesbrough in the play-offs, but nine points clear of relegated West Bromwich Albion.
 Beckford scored 23 goals in all competitions, whilst Earle contributed twelve goals.